Kate BystrovaKB

 • Include a schedule and a speaker line-up with bios if relevant (for theatre, make mention of the writer, director and main cast)

-• Add in as much multimedia as you can
+• Embed as much multimedia as you can

-• After event launch, follow up with media assets and quotes for anyone who couldn't be there in person
+• For your post-event press release, include media assets, event attendance figures, and quotes for anyone who couldn't be there in person

-• Consider creating online resources for your event and incorporating social media into your launch (particularly if your event is online)
+• Consider incorporating social media press releases into your launch strategy (particularly if your event is online)

-• Clearly state your contact details as well as the event website, social media profiles and any other relevant information
+• Clearly state your contact details as well as the event website, social media channels, and any other relevant information

 Don't: